knissley/knissley/README.md

 - 👋 Hi, I’m @knissley
 - 👀 I’m interested in front-end development.
-- 🌱 I’m currently learning JS and Angular
+- 🌱 I’m currently learning the MERN stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at knissley97@gmail.com